tanisecarvalho/i-was-there/README.md

 ## User Experience (UX)

+### Project Goals

+The goal of this project is to provide users who love going concerts to keep track of the concerts they have attended and share their experiences and pictures.

 ### User Stories

 - As a first time visitor I can see the website home page so that I can understand what this website is about